bhkangw/StatusQuotes/README.md

 # pybelt
-Django Interactive Quote Wall App built from scratch in 4.5 hours for Python exam.
+Django Interactive Quote Wall CRUD App built from scratch in 4.5 hours for Python exam.
 Received a score of 10.0/10.0

 Users can register an account and log in with existing credentials.